Question: What do inequity, billionaires, denuded landscapes, drought, over population, and homelessness have in common?

 Evolve Beyond Economics And Money

 In short, economics is a lousy social organization system.
 It’s like dropping the Earth into a blender and pressing frappé.
 The planet gets trashed and the goods are disturbed unevenly.
+Every dollar given is taken from someone else.
 Money makes people desperate, and do bad things.
 GDP has become the Gross Destruction Produced.

 Let us evolve past economics, and find a better way to organize society to make a living.